 - Spirit grills are simpler and are generally cheaper

-- Genesis range includes more burners, and higher BTU numbers
+- Genesis range includes more burners and higher BTU numbers

 The Genesis and Spirit share the same 10-year warranty on the burner tubes, cooking grates, and flavorizer bars, while the Genesis offers 12 years on the cook box and lid.

-Note that this does not cover normal wear and tear which might be obtained with regular use.
+Note that this does not cover normal wear and tear, which might be obtained with regular use.

 Weber Spirit Overview

 These are capable and affordable grills that provide good value for money.
-The main difference between these two are their areas of cooking space and the latter model’s ability to reverse some of its grates.
+The main difference between these two is their areas of cooking space and the latter model’s ability to reverse some of its grates.